Home

 SPEAKER:

-The "River of Life & Heritage Trails" project in Kuala Lumpur revitalizes the Klang and Gombak rivers, connecting historic areas with the rejuvenated riverfronts.
-The initiative aims to improve water quality, enhance accessibility, and create public spaces, while preserving and showcasing Kuala Lumpur's heritage through walking trails and heritage sites.
+The "River of Life & Heritage Trails" project in Kuala Lumpur focuses on revitalizing the Klang and Gombak rivers and connecting historical areas with the revitalized riverfronts.
+This initiative aims to improve water quality, enhance accessibility, and create public spaces along the rivers, while also preserving and highlighting Kuala Lumpur's heritage through walking trails and heritage sites.

 SPEAKER: